octopus-platform/joern/docs/source/tutorials/unixStyleCodeAnalysis.rst

 Inspecting node and edge properties
 """"""""""""""""""""""""""""""""""""

-To send custom queries to the database, you can use the tool ``joern-lookup``.
-By default, ``joern-lookup`` will perform node index lookups (see `Fast lookups using the Node Index`_).
-For Gremlin queries, the ``-g`` flag can be specified.
-Let's begin by retrieving all nodes directly connected to the root node using a Gremlin query:
+To send custom queries to the database via the shell, you can use the tool ``joern-lookup``.

 .. code-block:: none

-	echo 'g.v(0).out()' | joern-lookup -g
+	echo 'g.V.has('_key', '0').out' | joern-lookup -g

 	(1 {"type":"Directory","filepath":"tutorial/vlc-2.1.4"})